We live in a world of change; the question is, has public speaking and business presenting changed over the last 3 decades?

 ‘I have to, my audience want and need the information’

-We live in the digital information age where people are bombarded with data and information each day and most of it is impersonal and disconnected.
+We live in the digital information age where people are bombarded with data and information each day.
+A great deal of it is impersonal and disconnected.
 Many of us are already overwhelmed with so many statistics, ideas, messages and advice that we have little time to think.

-We may have seen improvements in some areas in the way we present to each other in business but in our experience for the most part things really haven’t changed too much.
+We may have seen improvements in some areas in the way we present to each other in business but in our experience, for the most part things really haven’t changed too much.
 In some cases, it’s getting worse.

 Our starting point should always be understanding our intention.
 In other words, why are we really giving the presentation and how do we want our audience to feel about our message and the information we are planning to share.